zorncbllr/php-mono/README.md

 ## Routing with Mono

-Routes are determined by the controller classes inside the controllers folder.
+Mono uses hybrid file-based routing.
+Thanks to its file-based characteristics, the framework can easily find existing routes, resulting in much faster performance.

+It is labelled as hybrid because it utilizes route attributes alongside file routing system.
+Because of this, Mono is not only performant in terms of speed, it is also flexible enough to handle complex and nested uri routes.

-Base routes are named after the file name of the controller.
+Base routes are named after the name of file for the controller.

 example:

-    controller: Users.php
-    route: /users
+    <?php

+    class Home extends Controller
+    {
+        #[Get()]
+        public function index(Request $request)
+        {
+            return ProductsService::index($request);
+        }
+    }

 By default, Home.php or /home refers to the root path.